-ACCRA, Ghana (AP) - Last time, Ghana came awfully close to being the first African team to reach the World Cup semifinals, its progress halted by a handball on the goal-line from Uruguay striker Luis Suarez and Asamoah Gyan’s miss from the resulting penalty late in extra time.
+ACCRA, Ghana (AP) - Ghana came awfully close to being the first African team to reach the World Cup semifinals, its progress halted by a handball from Uruguay striker Luis Suarez and Asamoah Gyan’s miss from the resulting penalty.

-Midfielders Michael Essien and Kevin-Prince Boateng, who both took extended breaks from international duty, have returned to bring the squad back to full strength.
+Midfielders Michael Essien and Kevin-Prince Boateng, who both took extended breaks from international duty after 2010, have returned to bring the squad back to full strength.

 The Ghana team left South Africa as the toast of the continent four years ago, but has struggled to live up to that promise between the World Cups, losing to Zambia and Burkina Faso in the semifinals of the 2012 and 2013 African Cup tournaments.

 And then there’s the opposition in the group stage: Germany, Portugal and the United States.

 Kwesi Appiah, a former national team captain who is coaching at his first World Cup, faces a serious challenge just to get Ghana into the second round.